endurantgames/cosmiclegends/src/classes/kid.md

 At the start of Volume 4, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v4 } :::::::
+TBD

+:   To be determined.

+TBD

+:   To be determined.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 5 Abilities